-If you want to learn how many devices you can use with Spotify at a single time, I’ve researched this topic for you and created this guide to help you out.
+If you want to learn how many devices you can use Spotify at a single time, I’ve researched this topic, tested it out myself, and then created this guide to help you out.

 To learn more about how you can use Spotify with multiple devices, the limitations of sharing Spotify accounts, and more, simply keep on reading, my friend. 🙂